 |

-nutrient management to improve soil fertility, fertilizer use
+on integrated plant nutrient management to improve soil fertility,

-efficiency and reduce cost of production for sustainable and
+fertilizer use efficiency and reduce cost of production for

-profitable agriculture.
-Major emphasis is on the efficient use of
+sustainable and profitable agriculture.
+Major emphasis is on the

-macronutrients such as N, P and K. It has been adequately
+efficient use of macronutrients such as N, P and K. It has been

 importance in fields prevail in case of Zn, B, and Fe only.
 Research